Last updated on 4 September, 2015

 Origin of the Tools

 They have since been improved by many people, but mostly some_updates, DiapDealer, Apprentice Alf, and Apprentice Harper.
 While there are many sites that redistribute these tools, the most up-to-date versions of the tools are currently released here.

-Anyone trying to sell you ebook DRM removal tools for Adobe Adept ePub and PDFs, Barnes & Noble ePubs, Kindle ebooks or eReader ebooks has probably just repackaged (an earlier) version of the tools available here.
+Anyone trying to sell you ebook DRM removal tools for Adobe Adept ePub and PDFs, Barnes & Noble ePubs, Kindle ebooks, Kobo ebooks, or eReader ebooks has probably just repackaged (an earlier) version of the tools available here.